cesine/SylvacCalipers/README.md

 Reverse Engineering Sylvac Calipers
 ===================================

 This uses the Android Bluetooth Low Energy sample codebase to read Generic Attribute Profile (GATT) to transmit arbitrary data between devices.
+It has customization for the Sylvac calipers.

 Specifications
 --------------